“The main thing I like about

 the many personal and professional development opportunities made available.
 I

 also appreciate that although there are many clever and talented people working

 at Treasury, the focus is not on who is the smartest in a room.”

-In what now seems like a whole other life, I used to work in the broadcast television industry.
-For nearly twenty years, most of which was spent at a major commercial network, I had an amazing career flying around the country and sometimes the world, producing news broadcasts, election coverages and sporting events such as Olympic, Paralympic and Commonwealth Games, tennis, golf, football (all types) and cricket.
-However, after I had my daughter Molly, I stepped back from fulltime work.
-I had been experiencing some disillusionment with the industry I had worked in since I was a teenager and felt I needed a change that aligned more with my core values.
-Although I'd had a wonderful career and was well‑regarded and highly experienced within the industry, I was concerned that my skills were not transferable to another industry.
-I also had no other qualifications - I actually had never even graduated from high school, let alone university.
+My path to working in Treasury has not been typical.
+For nearly twenty years, I worked in the broadcast television industry out of Sydney.
+I had an amazing career flying around the country and sometimes the world, producing news broadcasts, election coverages and sporting events.
+However, after I had my daughter Molly in 2013, I stepped back from fulltime work in the television industry and started looking for a career that aligned more with my core values.
+Initially, I was concerned that my skills were not transferable, and I had no other qualifications.
 I felt like my options for a career change were limited.

 At the age of 39, I started an undergraduate Bachelor of Business degree at the University of Tasmania.
 It was within my studies that I discovered economics and I knew that was my thing.
 Economic theory explains so much about government policy decision making and more importantly, how those policy decisions affect outcomes for ordinary people.
 Completing a university degree was long on my to-do list, both of my parents were educators and a tertiary education was always regarded highly in my family.
 Nothing has made me more proud, confident and optimistic for my future than when I successfully completed my first year of university studies with a perfect GPA.